Insper/rl/docs/classes/01_introduction/subject_rules.md

 1. RL Tooling and Environments
 1. Q-Learning and Sarsa algorithms
 1. How to use RL in different environments (non-deterministic, deterministic and competitive environments)
-1. Deep Q-Learning, Double Deep Q-Learning and Policy Optimization Algorithms
+1. Deep Reinforcement Learning: Deep Q-Learning, Double Deep Q-Learning, Policy Optimization Algorithms, A2C, PPO, and more.

 ## Assignments